HamadTria/HamadTria/README.md

 ## 🚀 About Me
-Hi, I'm Hamad, a Data Science student with a passion for ML/AI.
+Hi, I'm Hamad, a data science student with a passion for ML/AI.
 I love working on innovative projects and leveraging technology to solve problems.

 ## 🛠️ Languages
 | Python3 | C | C++ | JS | R |